-Shipping hazardous materials and wastes come with their own sets of regulations that must be strictly adhered to, or your facility can risk a great deal of fines.
-In Top 7 Reasons Your Hazardous Waste Management is Out of Compliance, we discuss the many regulations that go into ground shipments.
+Shipping hazardous materials and wastes come with their own sets of regulations that must be strictly adhered to, or your facility can risk many fines.
+In our blog, Top 7 Reasons Your Hazardous Waste Management is Out of Compliance, we discuss the many regulations that go into ground shipments.
 Although many of these regulations apply to shipping via air, air shipments are much more strict and come with their own terminology.
-Rather than shipping “hazardous materials”, it is called shipping “dangerous goods”.
+Rather than shipping “hazardous materials,” it is called shipping “dangerous goods.”

 Due to the dangers that could come with carrying dangerous goods on a flight with persons on board, the regulations are strict but for good reason.
 Depending on what the material is, there could be regulations restricting it from being shipped via air or could just simply determine how the shipment should be packaged.
 The dangerous goods regulations (DGR) are standards that have been created by the International Air Transport Association (IATA).

 In order to ship dangerous goods, consignors are required to prepare a form certifying that the cargo has been packed, labeled and declared according to IATA Dangerous Goods Regulations (DGR).
 By completing this declaration for dangerous goods, a shipper is signing an agreement that’s stating that they will take liability if something was not properly packaged or there is an issue with the shipment of it.